galaxyproject/admin-training/README.md

 > "The planet shown in Dagobah, in the Sluis sector, is a world of murky swamps, steaming bayous, and petrified forests."

-This repo aims to collect resources and prepare materials for the [Galaxy Admin SLC training](https://wiki.galaxyproject.org/Events/AdminTraining2016)
+Collection of resources and materials for the [Galaxy Admin SLC training](https://wiki.galaxyproject.org/Events/AdminTraining2016) with the aim to be later merged in the Galaxy's codebase.

 ### Introductory